kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

    :alt: Hong Kong localization modules

 .. note::
-   If you wish to use the HK Payroll features, please install the HK - Payroll module separately.
-More information can be found under the :ref:`HK Payroll <hong_kong/payroll>`.
+   If you wish to use the HK Payroll features, please install the module separately under the :ref:`HK Payroll <hong_kong/payroll>`.

 Add FPS QR codes to invoices
 ============================